-^{} Table includes subjects randomized to Twirla in our larger Phase 3 clinical trial.
+^{} Table includes subjects randomized to Twirla in the larger of our Phase 3 trials completed prior to SECURE.
 The data pertaining to the approved drug products were derived from multiple studies, with differing study designs, as reported in the FDA medical review documents for each product.